ahtung/opotto/README.md

 ## Deploy

-Once a PullRequest is merged into the master branch, Github will trigger a build on CircleCI, which then triggers Github to deploy to heroku.
+Once a PullRequest is merged into the master branch, Github will trigger a build on CircleCI.
+CircleCI will do ``` circle.yml ``` and eventually deploy to heroku.

 ## Documentation